Evening Primrose Oil During Pregnancy: Safety, Benefits & Risks

 Other Natural Ways Of Inducing Labor

-Exercise, nipple stimulation, sexual intercourse, and eating spicy foods are some other purported natural labor induction methods that mothers may consider trying.
+Mothers may try consumption of spicy food, exercise, sexual intercourse, and nipple stimulation to induce labor naturally.
 However, the efficacy of these methods isn’t clinically proven.
 Additionally, some of them might be risky.
 Therefore, mothers should not induce labor without medical guidance.

 Frequently Asked Questions